Partial regularity in nonlocal systems I: Results

-to model a nonlocal analog of \rif{harmonic} would not give a finite quantity on the right-hand side.
-This point can be overcome thanks to certain self-improving properties recently discovered in \cite{KMS}, that are in fact due to the same presence of the singular kernel; the two things naturally rebalance.
+for every $\varphi \in C^{0,s}(\er^n;\er^N)$ vanishing outside $\ttB_1$ to model a nonlocal analog of \rif{harmonic}, would not give a condition which is compatible with the integrability properties of the kernel $1/|x-y|^{n+2s}$.
+The lack of pairing occurring in \rif{unbalance} can be overcome thanks to certain self-improving properties recently discovered in \cite{KMS}, that are in fact due to the same presence of the singular kernel; the two things naturally rebalance.
 The $s$-harmonic approximation needs a few additional tools to be implemented.
-A main one is a H\"older truncation lemma extending the classical Lipschitz truncation lemmas \cite{dms}.
+A main tool is a H\"older counterpart of the classical Lipschitz truncation lemmas \cite{dms}.
 Roughly speaking, the result allows to replace a $W^{t,p}$-regular function with a $t$-H\"older continuous function outside a set which can be taken small, see Proposition \ref{htrunc}.
 This is in turn achieved by analysing the level sets of certain fractional sharp maximal operators originally introduced by Calder\'on \& Scott in \cite{calderon}.
 See Section \ref{truncsec} below.